robintrepte/humanize.ai/README.md

 # HumanizeAI - AI Text Humanizer

 HumanizeAI is a Next.js application that helps users transform AI-generated text into more natural, human-like writing.
-It features user authentication, credit-based usage, and multiple language support.
+It features user authentication, saving texts, and credit-based usage.

 ## Features